fsaia/site/_pages/03_teaching.md

 In Fall 2025 I am teaching two sections of Math 210: Multivariable Calculus.

+I am also supervising an independent study on Silverman's *Advanced Topics in the Arithmetic of Elliptic Curves*.

 My Fall 2025 Office Hours are as follows, or by appointment:

 *  Mondays 10:00 -- 11:00 a.m. in the [Math and Science Learning Center](https://mslc.uic.edu/), and